dotnet/csharpstandard/standard/types.md

 Two things are important to make explicit:

 - Not all lambda expressions can be converted to expression trees.
 For instance, lambda expressions with statement bodies, and lambda expressions containing assignment expressions cannot be represented.
 In these cases, a conversion still exists, but it will fail at compile-time.
-These exceptions are detailed in [§11.7.3](conversions.md#1173-evaluation-of-anonymous-function-conversions-to-expression-tree-types)).
 - `Expression<TDelegate>` offers an instance method Compile which produces a delegate of type `TDelegate`:

   ```csharp